Sylius/Sylius/adr/2020_05_13_handling_non_crud_operations_in_api.md

 ## Context and Problem Statement

-Handling Non-CRUD operation over REST API is not trivial.
+Handling non-CRUD operation over REST API is not trivial.
 Once operations are beyond Create, Read, Update, Delete, which can be mapped directly to `POST`/`PUT`, `GET`, `PUT`/`PATCH`, `DELETE` HTTP methods there is no clear recommendation how to map others actions.
 These actions include, but are not limited to, changes of states (described in the form of workflow in a state machine) or command execution.